Metatarsophalangeal Joint Pain

 Metatarsophalangeal joint pain can usually be differentiated from neuralgia or neuroma of the interdigital nerves by the absence of burning, numbness, tingling, and interspace pain, but these symptoms may result from joint inflammation; if so, palpation can help with differentiation.

 Monarticular heat, redness, and swelling indicate infection until proven otherwise, although gout is more likely.
-When warmth, redness, and swelling involve multiple joints, evaluation for a systemic cause of joint inflammation (eg, gout, RA, viral-associated arthritis, enteropathic arthritis) with a rheumatic disease assessment (eg, anticyclic citrullinated peptide antibody [anti-CCP], rheumatoid factor [RF], ESR) is indicated.
+When warmth, redness, and swelling involve multiple joints, evaluation for a systemic cause of joint inflammation (eg, gout, RA, psoriatic arthritis, viral-associated arthritis, enteropathic arthritis) with a rheumatic disease assessment (eg, anticyclic citrullinated peptide [anti-CCP] antibody, rheumatoid factor [RF], erythrocyte sedimentation rate) is indicated.

 Foot orthoses with metatarsal pads may help redistribute and relieve pressure from the noninflamed joints.
 With excess subtalar eversion or when the feet are highly arched, an orthotic that corrects these abnormal alignments should be prescribed.
 Shoes with rocker sole modifications may also help.
 For functional hallux limitus, orthosis modifications may further help to plantarflex the 1st ray to improve metatarsophalangeal joint motion and reduce pain.
 If the 1st ray elevation cannot be reduced by these means, an extended 1st ray elevation pad may be helpful.
 For more severe limitation of 1st metatarsophalangeal motion or pain, the use of rigid orthoses, carbon fiber plates, or external shoe bars or rocker soles may be necessary to reduce motion at the joint.